socomsystems/documentation/admin_manual/configuration_user/instruction_set_for_users.rst

 Delete a user
 -------------

-Deletes a user from the Nextcloud server.
+Deletes a user from the cyfrSpaces server.
 Authentication is done by sending a Basic HTTP Authorization header.

 **Syntax: ocs/v1.php/cloud/users/{userid}**